ngUpgraders/ng-forward/README.md

 	]);
 });

-// Now we can use our Router annotation:
+// Now we can use our Router decorator:
 @Route({ path : '/', component : 'home' })
 @Inject('$q')
 class HomeController{